jnolan14/samseg/README.md

 # SAMSEG

-This repository is under construction.
-Please look at the [main repository](https://github.com/freesurfer/freesurfer) in the meantime.

-TODO: Add segmentation image(s)?

 Sequence Adaptive Multimodal SEGmentation (SAMSEG) is a tool to robustly segment dozens of brain structures from head MRI scans without preprocessing.
 The characteristic property of SAMSEG is that it accepts multi-contrast MRI data without prior assumptions on the specific type of scanner or pulse sequences used.
 Dedicated versions to handle longitudinal data, or to segment white matter lesions in multiple sclerosis (MS) patients are also available.

-TODO: The description above does not include the subregions module.
-Fix this.

 ## Build Status